 Introduction

-The world is undergoing critical changes in population structure which result in an unprecedented advance of population ageing (United Nations 2019).
-Ageing is significantly associated with the deterioration of individuals’ health, as well as posing a higher risk of disability and mortality (World Health Organisation, 2017).
-The increase in life expectancy has led to a larger pool of individuals surviving to old age and hence increased frailty and susceptibility to disabilities (Guzman-Castillo et al., 2017).
-Through physical or mental limitations related to mobility issues, sensory and cognitive limitations, and illnesses, functional disabilities impair a person’s ability to perform everyday activities independently.
-Old-age disabilities are more common among women than men (Carmel, 2019) and there is an established relationship between disabilities and socioeconomic status, where those with the most socioeconomically disadvantaged positions are most likely to be affected (Braveman & Gottlieb, 2014).
-In this scoping review, we examine to what extent the relationship between sex and disability can be attributed to sex differences in the distribution of socioeconomic conditions.
-Estimating the potential impact of gendered socioeconomic conditions on disability outcomes is an important step in order increase understanding of the mechanisms behind the observed sex-gap in old-age disabilities.
-Such insights may, further down the line, yield important policy implications when it comes to equalising health and to prepare health and welfare institutions for an ageing society.
+The world is undergoing significant changes in population structure which result in an unprecedented ageing of populations (United Nations 2019).
+Ageing brings a deterioration in individual health and a higher risk of disability and mortality (World Health Organisation, 2017).
+Increases in life expectancy have led to a larger pool of individuals surviving to old age but also increased frailty and susceptibility to disabilities (Guzman-Castillo et al., 2017).
+Physical or mental limitations related to mobility issues, sensory and cognitive limitations, and illnesses, impair a person’s ability to perform everyday activities independently.
+Old-age disabilities are more common among women than men (Carmel, 2019).
+There is also an established relationship between lower socioeconomic status and greater disability (Braveman & Gottlieb, 2014).
+In this scoping review, we examine to what extent the relationship between sex and disability can be attributed to gendered socioeconomic conditions.
+Estimating this is an important step in order to increase understanding of the observed sex-gap in old-age disabilities.
+Such insights may, further down the line, have important policy implications when it comes to equalising health and to prepare health and welfare institutions for an ageing society.

-In this paper, we conduct a scoping review of the literature to assess what the evidence tells us about whether, and if so to what extent, sex differences in old-age disabilities can be attributed to gendered distributions of socioeconomic conditions.
+In this paper, we conduct a scoping review of the literature to assess what the evidence tells us about whether, and if so, to what extent, sex differences in old-age disabilities can be attributed to gendered distributions of socioeconomic conditions.

 Gender